ScryEngineering/scrygroup.com/content/tutorial-pages/2018-05-11/Move-commits-to-different-repo.md

 ```

 So now the newest commit is last.
 Now we have to get this all on the one line.
-Here we use `tr` which is the "*tr*anslate" tool to replace newlines with :
+Here we use `tr` which is the "*tr*ansliterate" tool to replace newlines with :

 ```sh
 git log --format=oneline --no-merges master content/ | cut -d " " -f 1 | tac | tr '\n' ' '